timofeysie/flabellifolia/README.md

 </ion-content>
 ```

-Then in the class use view child to access it:
+Then in the class use view child to access it which is browser neutral:
 ```Javascript
 @ViewChild('container') container: ElementRef;
 ...